kiba/Writings/fac/chp28_the_summoned_dwarf.md

 Mack MacMuffin stared at the detective.
 It was all he could do in this accursed place.
 It was a good thing that he got a lawyer with him.

-"Where were you last night when the billionaire Johnathan Swift, disappeared?" the detective asked.
+"Where were you last night when the billionaire Johnathan Swift disappeared?" the detective asked.
 MacMuffin could hear the accusatory tone underlying his question.
-MacMuffin tightened his face in anger.
+MacMuffin scowled at the accusation.

 "You can answer that question," MacMuffin's lawyer said.

 "Where was I last night?
 Don't you government folks know where am I just by getting a warrant from the phone company?
 Huh?"
 MacMuffin answered with a question.

-"You didn't really answered the question," the detective objected.
+"You didn't really answer the question," the detective objected.

 "I know you been watching my house using your undercover cars, thus you know that you haven't see me left the house until this morning."